Code of Conduct

 4. Sanction participants based on our investigations.
 FallsCon participants found to have violated the Code of Conduct may be subject to sanctions, including but not limited to:

-• Permanent ban from any FallsCon sponsored events or online services
+• A permanent ban from any FallsCon events.

-FallsCon's Code of Conduct applies in all physical and online spaces within FallsCon’s control.
-This includes, but is not limited to, event venues, streamed programming, and FallsCon social media sites.
-Occasionally FallsCon is made aware of behavior by participants (or potential participants) that has occurred outside of FallsCon — either online or offline — and is a gross violation of our Code of Conduct.
-These actions need not occur in FallsCon-affiliated spaces to be considered for sanctions by FallsCon.
+FallsCon’s Code of Conduct applies in all physical and online spaces within FallsCon’s control.
+This includes, but is not limited to, event venues, FallsCon social media pages, streamed programming, and FallsCon forums (Discord, etc).
+Occasionally, FallsCon is made aware of behavior by participants (or potential participants) that has occurred outside of FallsCon, either online or offline, and is a gross violation of our Code of Conduct.
+These actions need not occur in FallsCon event spaces to be considered for sanctions by FallsCon.
 These include, but are not limited to:

 FallsCon continuously strives to create a safe and welcoming space.
 Should you have any suggestions for how we can improve, please email us at admin@fallscon.net